-The windlass is located under the forward deck hatch above the rope locker.
-The anchor is stored on the anchor roller and is raised and lowered by the windlass.
+The windlass is mounted to the deck near the rear of the pulpit, above the rope locker.
+The anchor is stored on the pulpit and is raised and lowered by the windlass.
 The anchor line is stored in the rope locker and routed out through the windlass to the anchor chain.
 The anchor locker is equipped with a receptacle for the windlass remote control.